lbayerl/symfony-on-swisscomdev/README.md

 During the installation process you'll be asked to provide some missing parameters.

-For now just Enter for any missing parameter to accept all default values.
+For now just hit `Enter` for any missing parameter to accept all default values.

 At the end of the installation process you have an example Symfony app available locally.